Serechops/Serechops-Stash/README.md

 With [stashDisableAll](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/stashDisableAll#stash-disable-all-plugin) you can easily toggle the UI states back to an all disabled, "Default" state for troubleshooting, and then revert back to your original configuration.

+# Stash Timestamps

+Add [Stash Timestamps](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/stashTimestamps#stash-timestamps) to the details of each scene that contains markers in your Stash.